tiberlab/tibercad_tutorials/readme.txt

 Example 24: MoS2 monolayer embedded in a MOS structure

 Example 25: Test of band structure unfolding for a GaN supercell

+Example 36: Bulk band structures of GaAs and GaN, using ETB